Thedustbustr/Optimizations/README.md

+# Good Practices:
+The best way to keep your PC optimized is to follow the good practices.
+1. Be careful when downloading things as this can prevent downloads of malware: pay attention to redirect sites, installers, and READ EVERYTHING
+2. Delete files you don't use, clear out space
+3. Uninstall any programs you are not using
+4. Disable almost all startup apps

 # The Ultimate Windows Utility
 [The Ultimate Windows Utility](https://christitus.com/windows-tool/) is easily one of the best programs for debloating windows.
 You can also install a wide variety of apps from this program.

 ### Installation
-To install it, open a powershell window as an administrator then type in the following command:<br /><sub> Note: If it askes you to install chocolatey, type `y`:</sub>
+To install it, open a powershell window as an administrator then type in the following command:<br /><sub> Note: If it askes you to install chocolatey, type `y`</sub>
 ```
 iwr -useb https://christitus.com/win | iex
 ```